Interview by Christopher Michael

 What is more important: to take or not to take yourself too seriously in order to be creative?

 Angelina: I think the nature of the creative process has no space for constant self-examination.
 It’s supposed to be playful, messy, and non-linear.
 But of course, in certain milestones (inside of the project or bigger ones), it’s good to critically situate what it is you are doing and what kind of impact it could have.
 Studio Animaspace was founded with a strong belief that creativity could emerge or be augmented through interaction with machines and our environment.
 A big inspiration here was second-order cybernetics, Kevin Kelly and, of course, my professor in AADRL, Theo Spyropoulos.
 So for us, it’s a very experimental process with a lot of trials, testing, and exploring.

 One for the road… What are you unafraid of?

 Angelina: To do what you truly believe in, no matter the consequences.
 It wouldn’t be a surprise that doing this artwork creates pretty tangible risks for us.
-For example, it could no be safe to visit our families in Russia anymore.
+For example, visiting our families in Russia could not be safe anymore.

 Arina: This is something we understood from the beginning.
 In the middle of the first week of working on the project, Angelina’s mother called crying and asked her not to do it because she was afraid of the possible consequences.
 But I think it only added a sense that what we do is important